Making a Will

 The importance of acting now

-Making a will is often low down on our list of things to do.
-Some see making a will as an unwelcome reminder of their own mortality, while for youngsters making a will is probably the last thing on their mind.
+Thinking about drafting a will is often low down on our list of things to do.
+Some see it as an unwelcome reminder of their own mortality, while for youngsters it is probably the last thing on their mind.
 Even older people, who you'd suppose had given it some thought, are dragging their heels and sadly 60% of those aged 60 or over in the UK still don't have a will.
 Many think that making a will is a time consuming and expensive process, but this isn't the case.
 No matter what your age, it's important to have a will because if you die without one, the law will dictate how your property and money will be distributed.
-The people you may have wanted your possessions or money to go to won't get a look in.
+Our free guide about how to make a will explains in more detail why it is important to do so.

 The benefits of making a will